willothy/goose/README.md

 Multiboot1 compatible (maybe multiboot2 in the future).

-Stage 1 (/loader, target: i686-unknown-none / i686-bruh_os.json):
+Stage 1 (/boot.asm, /boot64.asm):

 - This is where grub puts us initially
 - setup stack and do protected mode (32-bit) init stuff
 - parse multiboot info (using multiboot crate)
-- retrieve kernel module
-- parse elf module
-- get kernel entry point from elf module

-TODO:

 - setup basic paging so we can enter long mode
 - setup basic gdt so CPU lets us into long mode
 - setup long mode (64-bit)
 - jump to kernel entry point in long mode

+TODO: move some of this bootstrap code to 32-bit Rust I tried to do this before with *some* success, but found linking back and forth difficult so I went with full asm for now.

-Stage 2: (/src, target: x86_64-unknown-none / x86_64-bruh_os.json):
+Stage 2: (/src, target):

-- This currently does nothing because we cannot yet enter long mode.
+- Prints some text.

 TODO: